OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 --------------------------------------
 ## 3.1.
 Runtime model poisoning (manipulating the model itself or its input/output logic)
-Impact: see Broad model poisoning
+Impact: see Broad model poisoning.

 This threat refers to manipulating behaviour of the model by manipulating the parameters in the model itself in the live system (i.e. the representation of the regularities that the training process has extracted for the model to use in its task. e.g. neural network weights.
-Alternatively, the model input or output logic can be compromnised to change model behaviour or deny its service.
+Alternatively, the model input or output logic can be compromised to change model behaviour or deny its service.

 --------------------------------------
 ## 3.2.
 Runtime model theft (manipulating the model itself or its input/output logic)
-Impact:  Confidentiality breach of intellectual property Stealing model parameters from a live system.
+Impact:  Confidentiality breach of intellectual property.

+Stealing model parameters from a live system.

 --------------------------------------
 ## 3.3.
 Insecure output handling
-Impact: Creates a weakness allowing attackers to use output for 'traiditional' attacks such as XSS-Cross site scripting.
+Impact: Creates a weakness allowing attackers to use output for 'traditional' attacks such as XSS-Cross site scripting.

 This is like the standard output encoding issue, but the particularity is that the output of AI may include attacks such as XSS.
 See [OpenCRE on Output encoding and injection prevention](https://www.opencre.org/cre/161-451)

 --------------------------------------
 ## 3.4.
 Direct prompt injection
-Impact: Getting unwanted answers or actions by manipulating how a large language model has been instructed Direct prompt injection manipulates a large language model (LLM) by presenting prompts that manipulate the way the model has been instructed, making it behave in unwanted ways
+Impact: Getting unwanted answers or actions by manipulating how a large language model has been instructed

+Direct prompt injection manipulates a large language model (LLM) by presenting prompts that manipulate the way the model has been instructed, making it behave in unwanted ways

 --------------------------------------
 ## 3.5.
 Indirect prompt injection
-Impact: Getting unwanted answers or actions from hidden instructions in prompt Prompt injection manipulates a large language model (LLM) through the injection of prompts into prompts, causing unintended actions or answers by the LLM.
+Impact: Getting unwanted answers or actions from hidden instructions in a prompt

+Prompt injection manipulates a large language model (LLM) through the injection of prompts into prompts, causing unintended actions or answers by the LLM.

 --------------------------------------
 ## 3.6.
 Excessive Agency
-Impact: Because the AI model’s output can trigger certain actions, the impact of unwanted model behaviour is limited insufficiently
+Impact: Because the AI model’s output can trigger certain actions, the impact of unwanted model behaviour is limited insufficiently.

 AI systems may undertake actions leading to unintended consequences.
 The issue arises from excessive functionality, permissions, or autonomy granted to the AI systems.
 This can be coupled to two threats: a) AI can be wrong unexpectedly, and have emergent behavior, and b) AI can be manipulated by an attack.

 **Controls for excessive agency:**